Zone Look-up Map

 See also:

-No. In fact, the IDO provides more notice to Recognized Neighborhood Associations than required under the pervious Zoning Code.
-Half the applications the City received under the old Code went directly to building permit with a zone check along the way.
-No notice was required.
+No. In fact, the IDO provides more notice to Recognized Neighborhood Associations than required under the previous Zoning Code.
+Half the applications the City received under the old Zoning Code went directly to the building permit stage with a zone check along the way.
+No notice was required under this previous Zoning Code.
 Under the IDO, notice to Recognized and Non-recognized Neighborhood Associations is required by email for all site plans.

 The IDO sets a size limit on projects that can be reviewed by staff for administrative approval.
-Under the previous Zoning Code, there was no size limit except for shopping centers (5+ acres) and Large Retail Facilities (90,000 SF+).
+Under the previous Zoning Code, there was no size limit except for shopping centers (5+ acres) and Large Retail Facilities (90,000+ square feet).
 Under the IDO, larger projects require review by the Development Review Board at a public meeting or hearing.

 Zone change requests and development in the PD, PC, NR-BP, and NR-SU zones continue to require review and decision by the Environmental Planning Commission or City Council at a noticed public hearing.